Genivia/RE-flex/README.md

   transition to RE/flex frustration-free.
 - Extensive documentation in the online [manual][manual-url].
 - RE/flex generates lex.yy.cpp files while Flex generates lex.yy.cc files (in
-  C++ mode), to distinguish the differences.
+  C++ mode with option -+), to distinguish the differences.
 - Generates MT-safe (reentrant) code by default.
 - Generates clean source code that defines a C++ Lexer class derived from an abstract lexer class.
-- Configurable Lexer class generation to customize the interface with parsers.
+- Configurable Lexer class generation to customize the interface for various parsers, including Yacc and Bison.
 - Works with Bison and supports reentrant, bison-bridge and bison-locations.
 - Generates scanners for lexical analysis on files, C++ streams, and (wide) strings.
 - Generates Graphviz files to visualize FSMs with the Graphviz dot tool.
-- Includes many examples, such as a C/C++ source code tokenizer, Java tokenizer, and more.
+- Includes many examples, such as a tokenizer for C/C++ code, a tokenizer for Python code, a tokenizer for Java code, and more.
 - Adds an extensible hierarchy of pattern matcher engines, with a choice of regex engines, such as Boost.Regex and RE/flex regex.
 - Adds lazy quantifiers to the POSIX regular expression syntax, so not more